mos3abof/mos3abof.github.io/content/about/index.md

 about Developing Large-scale Systems, Linux, Databases, Systems Programming, Distributed Systems, and Automation at Scale, as well as Free Software and Open-source Software.

-Currently, I am a Production Engineer at [Meta/Facebook](https://meta.com), where I focus on improving the availability, scalability, performance, and reliability of our production services.
-Prior to this role, I worked at [Twitter](https://twitter.com), where I was dedicated to giving everyone the power to create and share ideas and information instantly without barriers.
+Throughout my career I have worked in the capcity of a Production Engineer at [Meta/Facebook](https://meta.com), where I focused on improving the availability, scalability, performance, and reliability of our production services.
+Prior to that, I worked at [Twitter](https://twitter.com), where I was dedicated to giving everyone the power to create and share ideas and information instantly without barriers.
 I have also held positions at [GoCardless](https://gocardless.com), [Levelset](https://levelset.com), [Wuzzuf](https://wuzzuf.net/), [Inmobly](http://www.inmobly.com/), 20@, and other great companies.

 ![Mosab standing on one of London's bridges](mosab-london-bridge.png)